SimonPistache/famfamfam-silk-svg/README.md

 <img align="center" src="./public/github-cover.png">

-# FamFamFam Silk as SVG & Figma Kit
+# FamFamFam Silk as SVG
-> The iconic iconset of the 2010’s era from Mark James, remade in SVG and Figma kit for today’s needs.
+> The iconic iconset of the 2010’s era from Mark James, remade in SVG for today’s needs.

-## 🚀 Getting started
+## 🚀 How to use

 This work contains ~1000 icons in SVG, feel free to:

 * Clone or fork the repository.
 * Download files from the [icons](./icons/) folder.
+* (A Figma UI KIT will be released to the community later.)

 ![All available icons](./public/available-icons.png)